George Paton (American football executive): Early years

-A native of La Cañada Flintridge, California, Paton played quarterback at Loyola High School (Los Angeles), and was a four year letter winner at defensive back for the UCLA from 1988 to 1991, being a part of a pair of Bruin bowl teams.
+A native of La Cañada Flintridge, California, Paton played quarterback at Loyola High School (Los Angeles), and was a four-year letter winner at defensive back for the UCLA Bruins from 1988 to 1991, being a part of a pair of Bruin bowl teams.
 While at UCLA, Paton earned a bachelor's degree in history.

 Europe

 In 1992, Paton played in the Italian Football League.
 In 1993, Paton played in the Austrian Football League with the Vienna Vikings.
-The team reached the semi finals of the league playoffs.
+The team reached the semi-finals of the league playoffs.

 Executive career

 Chicago Bears

 In 1997, Paton began his executive career with the Chicago Bears in their scouting and personnel department, eventually rising up to the position of assistant director of pro personnel in 2000.

 Miami Dolphins

 In 2001, Paton was hired by the Miami Dolphins as their director of pro personnel.

 Minnesota Vikings

 In 2007, Paton was hired as the director of player personnel for the Minnesota Vikings, reuniting with the Vikings vice president of player personnel, Rick Spielman, who worked with Paton in Miami and Chicago.
 When Spielman was promoted to the Vikings general manager in 2012, Paton was promoted to be assistant general manager.
 In 2019, Paton was given an additional role as vice president of player personnel.